Google Chrome Device Trust node

 property from the journey state.

-This property is populated by a Scripted Decision node script that
+This property is populated by a Scripted Decision node that retrieves the

 Dependencies